-The CY8C54LP family of devices contains two switched capacitor/continuous time (SC/CT) blocks in a device.
+The CY8C56LP family of devices contains four switched capacitor/continuous time (SC/CT) blocks.
 Each switched capacitor/continuous time block is built around a single rail-to-rail high bandwidth opamp.

 Switched capacitor is a circuit design technique that uses capacitors plus switches instead of resistors to create analog functions.
 These circuits work by moving charge between capacitors by opening and closing different switches.
 Nonoverlapping in phase clock signals control the switches, so that not all switches are ON simultaneously.